 Graffiti is when you damage the appearance of a property in any way, including by writing, drawing, marking, scratching, etching or posting something on any property (for example, a building, a pole or a vehicle).

-If you are under 18, it is against the law for anyone to sell or supply you with a spray paint can or other graffiti tool.
-Sellers are also not allowed to advertise a graffiti tool in a way that encourages or promotes illegal graffiti.
+If you are under 18, it is against the law for anyone to sell you a spray paint can.
 The seller may be fined up to $5,000.
 This means that a shop assistant can ask you for identification to prove you are over 18 if you want to buy spray paint.
-If you can’t prove you are over 18, the shop assistant may refuse to sell you spray paint.
+If you can’t prove you are 18, the shop assistant may refuse to sell you spray paint.

-It against the law to carry graffiti tools (like a spray paint can) unless you can prove that you have a lawful reason – for example, if you need it for your job.
-It is against the law to carry any graffiti tools with the intention of using them to mark graffiti.
+It is not against the law to carry graffiti tools (like a spray paint can or marker) if you can prove that you have a lawful reason.
+For example, if you need it for your job.
+It is against the law to carry any graffiti tools with the intention to use them to create illegal graffiti.

 A police officer may stop, search and detain you if they reasonably think you have a graffiti tool that will be used to create illegal graffiti.
 For more information about police searches, see "What powers do the police have”.

 Yes, the police will be able to take your graffiti tool (such as a spray paint can), if it is against the law for you to be carrying it.
-For more information about police powers to confiscate, see “Police Powers”.
+For more information about police powers to confiscate, see “What powers do the police have”.